Zucchini Pizza Crust

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Easy Zucchini Pizza Crust Recipe is a great way to sneak some nutrition into homemade pizza night!
+This Zucchini Pizza Crust Recipe is a great way to sneak some nutrition into homemade pizza night!
 It’s a fluffy, delicious homemade pizza dough that your whole family will love, and no one can even tell that there’s zucchini inside!

 I’ve tried getting on board with making pizza crusts out of only vegetables (mainly cauliflower), but I just can’t.
 I don’t like it, my family definitely doesn’t like it, and it isn’t as satisfying as a real pizza crust.
 So this zucchini pizza crust is the best of both worlds, a fluffy delicious homemade pizza dough that tastes amazing, is easy to make and contains added nutrition because of the of zucchini!
 Win win win!